Definition tables¶

 -- default: nil

--- called by NodeTimers, see minetest.get_node_timer and NodeTimerRef.
+-- called by NodeTimers, see core.get_node_timer and NodeTimerRef.

 -- elapsed is the total time passed since the timer was started.